One core course (three credits)

 The practicum course may include (but is not limited to) a research assistantship on a faculty DH project, participation in fellowships from Scholars' Lab, an independent study with an instructor of record, or participation in a DH summer institution such as the Digital Humanities Summer Institute or the Humanities Intensive Learning and Teaching workshop.

 The 60 hours of practical work for the practicum course must be approved by the student's departmental advisor and the DH certificate administrator, who will consult regularly with the DH committee.
 While the core course and electives are expected to involve a significant intellectual contribution from the student, practicum work will focus more specifically on the hands-on work—often but not necessarily technical—that is usually involved in DH projects.
 Each practicum will have a faculty supervisor of record.
 The portfolio will document students' DH work done throughout their time at the university and will require a reflective portion and a presentation.

 Two electives (three credits each)

-A course within the student's home department or another department that does not have the DH certificate designation but for which the student completes a DH assignment.
-Permission of the instructor and the DH committee is required.
+- A course within the student's home department or another department that does not have the DH certificate designation but for which the student completes a DH assignment.
+Approval of the instructor and the DH administrative director is required.

-An independent study with an instructor of record who agrees to oversee a DH project either in the student's home department or outside, with the permission of the student’s director of graduate studies and the DH committee.
+- An independent study with an instructor of record who agrees to oversee a DH project either in the student's home department or outside, with the permission of the student’s director of graduate studies and the DH administrative director.
 This independent study can be structured around a DH-focused dissertation chapter.

 Two important notes for doctoral students